 I had an ongoing project at Razorcake Magazine's website: The Backpatches of NYC.

 collecting pictures of battle jackets at Maryland Deathfest for the last several

-years, I rarely took any in my current hometown of New York City.
-Well, that's
+years, I rarely took any in my last hometown of New York City.

 Here is a complete list: The Backpatches of NYC.

-My new fanzine, titled Exscind, was only recently released (in a limited edition of 100 signed and numbered copies), but all copies have sold out.
+My most recent fanzine, titled Exscind, was only recently released (in a limited edition of 100 signed and numbered copies), but all copies have sold out.